 Places of The Crescent

 The lands of The Crescent stretch from great cities to frontier settlements, connected by the Old King's Road and its network of crumbling infrastructure.
-Five major cities form the heart of civilization, while smaller settlements dot the landscape between them.
+The realm is divided into distinct subregions, each with its own character and challenges.

 The Five Great Cities